 Besides, Illinois is a big state – the rates in Chicago will be different than the rates in, say, Galena.
-Do research to see which vender in your area is offering the lowest rates so that your payments won’t become too much to handle down the road.
+Do research to see which vender in your area is offering the lowest rates.
+So, your payments won’t become too much to handle down the road.

 No – there is no truth to this common misconception.
-FHA loans are often recommended for first-time home buyers because their advantages appeal most to that income bracket, but anyone who meets the minimum requirements printed above can apply for this type of loan.
+FHA loans are often recommended for first-time homebuyers because their advantages appeal most to that income bracket.
+Anyone who meets the minimum requirements printed above can apply for this type of loan.

 What is the maximum income limit for FHA loans?